devlooped/.github/profile/readme.md

 I created [SponsorLink](https://www.devlooped.com/SponsorLink/) as a mechanism to remind users that they can sponsor my projects if they find them useful.
 It also allows attribution on the dev machine of a sponsorship to potentially unlock additional functionality (or just remove the reminder and thank instead!).
-SponsorLink in libraries never issues any messages outside of IDE usage, so it will never disrupt your CI/CD workflows or CLI builds.
+SponsorLink never issues any messages outside of IDE or interactive CLI usage, so it will never disrupt your CI/CD workflows or CLI builds.

 If you arrived here from an IDE and are interested in sponsoring, the (one-time) steps are: